Baseball card: Pre-1900

-During the mid-19th century in the United States, baseball and photography were both gaining popularity.
+During the mid-19th century in the United States, baseball and photography gained popularity.
 As a result, baseball clubs began to pose for group and individual pictures, much like members of other clubs and associations posed.
 Some of these photographs were printed onto small cards similar to modern wallet photos.
 The oldest known surviving card shows the Brooklyn Atlantics from around 1860.

 As baseball increased in popularity and became a professional sport during the late 1860s, trade cards featuring baseball players appeared.
-These were used by a variety of companies to promote their business, even if the products being advertised had no connection with baseball.
+These were used by various companies to promote their business, even if the advertised products had no connection with baseball.
 In 1868, Peck and Snyder, a sporting goods store in New York, began producing trade cards featuring baseball teams.
 Peck and Snyder sold baseball equipment, and the cards were a natural advertising vehicle.
 The Peck and Snyder cards are sometimes considered the first baseball cards.

 Typically, a trade card of the time featured an image on one side and information advertising the business on the other.
 Advances in color printing increased the appeal of the cards.
 As a result, cards began to use photographs, either in black-and-white or sepia, or color artwork, which was not necessarily based on photographs.
 Some early baseball cards could be used as part of a game, which might be either a conventional card game or a simulated baseball game.

 By early 1886, images of baseball players were often included on cigarette cards with cigarette packs and other tobacco products.
-This was partly for promotional purposes and partly because the card helped protect the cigarettes from damage.
+This was partly for promotional purposes and somewhat because the card helped protect the cigarettes from damage.

 As the popularity of baseball spread to other countries, so did baseball cards.
 By the end of the century, production had spread well beyond the Americas and into the Pacific Isles.
 Sets appeared in Japan as early as 1898, in Cuba as early as 1909 and in Canada as early as 1912.